Dianthus barbatus

 Dianthus barbatus, the sweet William, is a species of flowering plant in the family Caryophyllaceae, native to southern Europe and parts of Asia.
 It has become a popular ornamental garden plant.
 It is a herbaceous biennial or short-lived perennial plant growing to 13–92 cm tall, with flowers in a dense cluster of up to 30 at the top of the stems.
 Each flower is 2–3 cm diameter with five petals displaying serrated edges.
 Wild plants produce red flowers with a white base, but colours in cultivars range from white, pink, red, and purple to variegated patterns.
 The exact origin of its English common name is unknown but first appears in 1596 in botanist John Gerard's garden catalogue.
 The flowers are edible and may have medicinal properties.
 Sweet William attracts bees, birds, and butterflies.

 Description

 Sweet William grows in the mountains of southern Europe from the Pyrenees east to the Carpathians and the Balkans, with a variety disjunct in northeastern China, Korea, and southeasternmost Russia.
 It grows to 13–92 cm tall (depending on the variety), with green to glaucous blue-green tapered leaves 4–10 cm long and 1–2 cm broad.
-The flowers are produced in a dense cluster of up to 30 at the top of the stems (known as an umbel) and have a spicy, clove-like scent; each flower is 2–3 cm diameter with five petals with serrated edges; in wild plants the petals are red with a white base.
+The flowers are produced in a dense cluster of up to 30 at the top of the stems (known as an umbel) and have a spicy, clove-like scent; Each flower is 2–3 cm in diameter, with five petals with serrated edges.